mobify/workshop--adaptivejs-site-1x/README.md

 One of the tools that you installed previously was the Adaptive.js Generator.
 Set up the folder structure for a new project with this generator.

-##Create a New Project Using the Generator
+##Create a New Project with the Adaptive.js Generator

 Ensure that you have the terminal open to the workshop `workshop--adaptivejs-site` folder.
 If you closed your terminal, launch the Terminal app again change directories the workshop folder with the command: